-Mass and weight are two common often misused and misunderstood terms in mechanics and fluid mechanics.
+Mass and Weight are two often misused and misunderstood terms in mechanics and fluid mechanics.

 The fundamental relation between mass and weight is defined by Newton's Second Law.
 Newton's Second Law can be expressed as

 F = m a (1)